jacksarick/CS-DM/README.md

 The "DIRTY" notation on file names means it is not a very clean solution.
 The titles are overly descriptive.
 If you have a problem with this, keep it to yourself.

-I do this out of love for al things binary.
+I do this out of love for all things binary.
 Like it?
 Please tell me!
 Don't like it?
 Help out!